garrandall/popular-music-data/tracks/show-me-love-alicia-keys-miguel.md

 We gon' get this love, yeah, like we never done it Baby, I'm in love
 Go 'head, show me love, like we never done it
-Ooh, I got you runnin' every time I give you some
+Oh, I got you runnin' every time I give you some
 Show me love, love
 Show me love, love